square/microsite/_pages/mobile-interview-project.md

 # 🏢 Onsite Interview Additions
-When you come in for your onsite interview, you will work with two engineers over the course of two pair programming sessions (1 hour each) to add more functionality to your application.
+When you come in for your virtual onsite interview, you will work with two engineers over the course of two pair programming sessions (1 hour each) to add more functionality to your application.
 In the first pair programming session, we’ll focus on extending the data model.
 In the second pair programming, we’ll focus on extending the UI.

 During the interview, the interviewer will also ask you about general architecture choices you made while writing the app.
 Please be prepared to answer these questions as they come up!